Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 * failing that the Duet enters the Pausing state, shows a message on all available targets with the type of filament error, and invokes system macro pause.g.
 The job is paused and will need manual intervention to resume the print.
 * Note if you use a filament-error macro, there is no pause unless you put an [M25](/User_manual/Reference/Gcodes/M25) in the macro.
 If the job is paused, it will require manual intervention, or [M24](/User_manual/Reference/Gcodes/M24) in the macro, to resume the print.

-**Note that filament monitoring in RRF is only active when printing from SD card.**
+**Note that filament monitoring in RRF is normally only active when printing from SD card.
+In RRF 3.5.1 and later firmware it is possible to configure the filament monitor to be active all the time with `M591 S2`**

 ### RepRapFirmware 3.2 and 3.3